 If applying to get relief from chronic pain, you must prove it is persistent and so severe that it interferes with daily activities.

 Need a Medical Marijuana Card?

 On November 3, 2020, the state of Montana legalized adult-use marijuana via Initiative 190.
 I-190 came into effect on January 1, 2021, allowing individuals aged 21+ to possess and use up to an ounce of marijuana.
 This news surprised many people, given the state’s anti-cannabis stance throughout the years.

-Montana has not permitted the recreational use of cannabis since 1929.
+Montana had not permitted the recreational use of cannabis since 1929.
 For decades, the state also banned medical marijuana.
 That changed when a ballot initiative (Measure I-148) legalized MMJ in 2004.
-The Montana Medical Marijuana Act (MMA) of that year has changed several times since its introduction into law.
+The Montana Medical Marijuana Act of that year has changed several times since its introduction into law.

+The Montana MMJ program survived attempts to shut it down.
 In 2011, House Bill 161 tried to repeal I-148 after both houses of the state’s legislature passed the law.
-However, Governor Brian Schweitzer intervened by vetoing the bill and saving Montana’s MMJ program.
-The reason for the attempt to eliminate the program was due to the enormous rise in MMJ cardholders in the state.
+However, Governor Brian Schweitzer intervened by vetoing the bill, saving Montana’s MMJ program in the process.

-The Definitive Guide on How to Get a Medical Marijuana Card in Montana
+How to Get a Medical Marijuana Card in MT

 Before we begin, make sure you satisfy the following criteria:

-- You are a resident in the state of Montana.
+- You are a resident of the state of Montana.

 - You are at least 18 years of age.
-If you are a minor, you will need to complete a separate form.
+You will need to complete a separate form if you are a minor.